 That’s why it’s so important to track your affiliate links.
 When you track this data, you can do the following really well:

 - Get actual data on user interaction: You can find out exactly how users interact with your affiliate links.
 Analyze where people are clicking the most.

 - Identify your most profitable links: Find out which links are leading to the most conversions and focus on them.

-- See most converting pages: View which pages are leading most affiliate sales and optimize them for more revenue.
+- See most converting pages: View which pages are leading the most affiliate sales and optimize them for more revenue.

 Tracking Your WordPress Affiliate Links in Google Analytics

 It helps you track your entire website traffic and their interactions on your site.
-As such, affiliate tracking is just 1 type of metric that Google Analytics tracks.
+Affiliate tracking is just 1 type of metric that Google Analytics tracks.

 MonsterInsights is the most popular WordPress Google Analytics plugin on the web.
 It simplifies the whole process of using Google Analytics in WordPress.

 - Step 1: Managing Your Affiliate Links in WordPress Using ThirstyAffiliates